-Enterprises can automate both the collection of data from disparate sources to expedite investigations, as well as the repetitive tasks and low-level decisions to maximize the efforts of their skilled team to accelerate incident response.
-ReliaQuest GreyMatter’s Investigate and Automate capabilities increase visibility for organizations and decrease response times by leveraging custom playbooks, as ReliaQuest’s VP of Product Management Jason Pfeiffer detailed in the session, “Elevating Security Model Performance with GreyMatter.”
-Along with GreyMatter’s Investigate and Automate capabilities, customers can also leverage GreyMatter’s Hunt capability to aggregate and normalize disparate sources to run proactive threat hunting campaigns.
+Enterprises can automate data collection from disparate sources to expedite investigations, as well as the repetitive tasks and low-level decisions to maximize the efforts of their skilled team to accelerate incident response.
+ReliaQuest GreyMatter’s capabilities increase visibility for organizations and decrease response times by leveraging custom playbooks, as ReliaQuest’s VP of Product Management Jason Pfeiffer detailed in the session, “Elevating Security Model Performance with GreyMatter.”

 Throughout the conference, attendees had the opportunity to experience their own direct access to ReliaQuest GreyMatter UI at the RQ technology bar.
 GreyMatter’s open UI will increase ReliaQuest customers’ visibility and transparency over their enterprise security operations, enabling teams to better identify and address risk.
 GreyMatter has also added native integrations to 29 top enterprise technologies, including the market share leaders in SIEM and EDR, as well as Amazon S3, Azure, and more — providing enterprises with centralized visibility, transparency, and faster response across their environments.
 Participants walked away with use cases for how they can improve visibility and automate detection and response within their own organizations.

 2. Measuring and communicating success of security programs is more necessary than ever

 We heard it emphasized in multiple sessions: finding metrics that properly communicate the value and status of a security program is a top-of-mind initiative for security leaders.